Volt Europa: Organisation and governance

 The structure of Volt Europa is similar to parties in federal political systems, such as Germany.
 Volt Europa is registered as an international non-profit (AISBL), according to Belgian law.
 The membership of Volt Europa consists of both the local political branches, which are often incorporated according to national law, elect a local leadership, and often have further sub-levels, as well as all individual members.
 Individual members thus often have double membership of both Volt Europa and a national branch.

 The highest authority of the party is the General Assembly, which consists of all AISBL members and can pass motions on all matters relating to the organization.
 The General Assembly is open without a delegate system although some local branches use delegate systems (e.g. Volt Germany).
 A five-member intra-party legal board (Conflict Resolution Body) is elected by the General Assembly.

-All membership associations of Volt Europa send representatives to the Country Council, which formal role is restricted to deciding on the admission of new membership associations and political alliances on the European level.
+All membership associations of Volt Europa send representatives to the Country Council, whose formal role is restricted to deciding on the admission of new membership associations and political alliances on the European level.
 However, informally the Country Council plays an important role in advising and overseeing the work of the European Board.